Carlos Sainz: World Rally Championship: Gameplay

 Carlos Sainz: World Rally Championship is a top-down rally racing game reminiscent of Paris-Dakar (1988), where players observe from above and race as Spanish rally driver Carlos Sainz driving the Toyota Celica Turbo 4WD across locations conforming the World Rally Championship such as Portugal, Acropolis, 1000 Lakes, San Remo, Cataluña and RAC by participating in increasingly difficult two-lap races to obtain the best time record possible and qualify for the next course to win the championship.
-The game employs a isometric perspective as Sito Pons 500cc Grand Prix to portray a television broadcast-style viewpoint.
+The game employs an isometric perspective as Sito Pons 500cc Grand Prix to portray a television broadcast-style viewpoint.

 Every location, composed of six courses each, has its own weather conditions and hazards that change how the vehicle is controlled through the track.
 Unlike other racing simulators released at the time, there are no AI-controlled opponents participating during races on-screen but their best times are shown when the race is finished.
 Players have the option to modify the car's characteristics to better accommodate each course and a training option is also available prior to starting a race.
 Players can resume their progress via password as well.